 Value Added Services

 The more uniform access to data provided by uniform descriptions and VxO "middleware" makes it possible to add services that would not have been otherwise practical.
-Thus, for example, projects are underway to provide access to "SolarSoft" tools to a much wider audience, to provide uniform access to Event Lists, and to remove the impediments imposed by the existing variety of formats for datasets.
+Thus, for example, projects are underway to provide access to solar data using a "Helioviewer" visual interface and the VSO as a backend service, to provide uniform access to Event Lists, and to remove the impediments imposed by the existing variety of formats for datasets.
+As Value Added Services mature, they will become part of infrastructure funding rather than depending on possibly precarious NRA funding.
+Examples of this include Helioviewer, Autoplot, and SPEDAS (see "Software Tools" in the menu above).

 A Complete list of HDMC projects